kudashevs/cidoo-qk61-via/README.md

 - [extended layout](#extended) - this is an extended layout for those who miss the arrow keys
 - [default layout](#default) - the default keyboard layout (in case something goes bad and you )

-**Warning:** I don't really care about RBGs, lighting and other light-related stuff.
+**Warning:** I don't really care about RGBs, lighting and other light-related stuff.
 Some light-related keys might be overwritten because I didn't pay much attention to those keys while I thought about remapping.

 ### <a id="vim-like">Vim-like layout